 In the meantime, I'll just be thankful to Mutti for taking the time to record these authentic German recipes and for teaching them to me.

-These German recipes in English are categorized below.
+These German recipes in English are categorized above.
 They are also available under the appropriate Recipes Tab above.
 Keep checking back here often, as it will take me a while to translate all her recipes and also convert the quantities from metric to imperial.

 I hope you enjoy these delicious German recipes in English as much as I do.
 Just translating them and writing them out, brings back special memories of Mutti.